 A: If you are interested in submitting an application, please access the NE Voucher Program on the GAIN Website at https://gain.inl.gov.
-The final NE Voucher Program RFA will be available on December 7, 2017.

 Q: How long after I submit my request will I know whether or not I will receive a voucher?